-To encourage the Directors to align their interests with Shareholders, Directors are annually granted deferred share units pursuant to the Corporation's Deferred Share Unit Plan.
-A description of these awards follows and full details on the Deferred Share Unit Plan is under the heading, "Securities Authorized For Issuance Under Equity Compensation Plans".
+To encourage the directors to align their interests with Shareholders, directors are annually granted DSUs pursuant to the DSU Plan.
+A description of these awards follows, and full details on the DSU Plan is under the heading, "Securities Authorized For Issuance Under Equity Compensation Plans".